shadowg9/momoblog/content/projects/homelab/_index.md

 Doing this lab will also generate opportunities for me to practice incident response by investigating and mitigating simulated threats inlcuding, but not limited to, suspicious network activity, unauthorized access attempts, and malware infections.

 In addition in further developing my technical prowess, this project will serve to demonstrate my ability to design, implement, monitor, and secure a business network.
-This will allow me to showcare practical cybersecurity competencies to potential employers and put an emphasis on my ongoing curiosity in continuing to accrue knowledge within the tech sector.
+This will allow me to showcase practical cybersecurity competencies to potential employers and put an emphasis on my ongoing curiosity in continuing to accrue knowledge within the tech sector.

 <h3>Network Architecture Diagram</h3>